 Safari Life Blog

-As world population continues its growth, the space for nature and indigenous species is rapidly shrinking.
+As the world population continues its growth, the space for nature and indigenous species is rapidly shrinking.
 This is an issue for both plants and animals.
-Fortunately, there are many people around the world that recognize the issue and the dire consequences for mankind...
+Fortunately, there are many people around the world that recognize the issue and the dire consequences for...

 There are a number of once-in-a-lifetime trips that can serve as bucket-list destinations for travelers.
 One is visiting the base camp at Mount Everest.
 Many who do so have no intention of climbing the mountain.
 Similarly, you don't need to be an expert snorkeler to...